-Mr Bennett co-ordinates the options choices for pupils prior to writing the timetable for the followng year.
+Mr Bennett co-ordinates the options choices for pupils prior to writing the timetable for the following year.

 Key Stage 4

 The curriculum followed in each of these subjects is dictated by the exam boards selected and is subject to change year on year depending on what courses are offered and meet the needs of pupils at the school at that time.
-A document highlighting each course and exam board is attached to this article.
 For further information please use the links to each of the exam boards also attached to this article.

 Year 11 Options

 Pupils are all individually interviewed on at least two occasions during Year 11 as well as being given independent careers advice.
-Pupils who choose to apply to Trinity Sixth Form are given free choice of subjects offered and the timetable is structured as to provide unrestriceted choice of A Levels.
+Pupils who choose to apply to Trinity Sixth Form are given free choice of subjects offered and the timetable is structured as to provide unrestricted choice of A-Levels.